 It turns out that as of August 2010, according to the National Sleep Foundation, 25% of couples sleep in separate rooms.
-Like vaginal dryness and herpes, the shame kept people from talking.
+And like vaginal dryness and herpes, the shame had kept people from talking.

 Honoring sleep doesn’t just affect married couples.
 A friend of mine is single.
 She and her partner have amazing dates and lots of great sex, but at the end of the night, they part ways, each choosing a good night’s sleep over an old convention.